murthymeenakshi10/Stardance-WebOS/README.md

   <h3> Things I like </h3>

   <h2> Introduction!! </h2>
+  <p> Hello there! </p>

-  <p> Hello there!
-This is Meenakshi speaking!
-Hi again!!
+  <p> This is Meenakshi speaking!
 Welcome to my web OS.
 This is probably the first proper page I'm coding so, have mercy...
 Thanks!! :D </p>
   </body>

 </html>